Overview of Azure Digital Twins

 Consider a smart utility app that involves several electricity usage meters connected across a neighborhood.
 The smart utility company must accurately monitor and predict electricity usage and billing.
 Each device and sensor must be modeled with context about the location and the customer that's to be billed.
 You can use the spatial intelligence graph to model these kinds of complex relationships.

 Digital twin object models are predefined device protocols and data schema.
 They align your solution’s domain-specific needs to accelerate and simplify development.

-An example is a room occupancy application might use predefined space types such as campus, building, floor, and room.
+For example, a room occupancy application might use predefined space types such as campus, building, floor, and room.